oloapinivad/MiLES/README.md

 ## HISTORY

-*v0.7 - Jan 2019*
+*v0.7 - Feb 2019*
 - New wrapper structure using namelists
 - Introducing blocking diagnostic based on zonal wind at 500hPa (beta)
 - Introducing blocking diagnostic based on Schwierz et al. (2004)  (beta)
-- Generalized pre-processor for data assimilation
+- Generalized pre-processor for data assimilation (assimilate.sh)
-- Improvement in the ncdf.opener.universal() function (now working with relative time axis)
+- Improvement in the ncdf.opener.universal() function (now working with several relative time axes)
 - Introuction of the project variable and the has_config() function to control flags
 - Rolling back to CDO bilinear interpolation to allow extrapolation
 - Setting up a CDO fillmiss operator to fix possible missing points